How a Freelancer's Problem Became Software

 Freelancing means interviewing.
 Not once every few years, like most people.
 Constantly.
 My contracts lasted anywhere from three months to a year, and one thing was always certain: in a few months, I would be searching again.
 After 20+ years of this, the cycle became predictable.
 The preparation did not.

 Every time a contract ended, I found myself rebuilding the same material.
 Updating the same stories.
 Rehearsing the same answers.
 Re-researching the same types of companies.
-I am an engineer.
-When I find myself doing the same thing repeatedly, I build software to do it for me.
+I am an engineer, and when I find myself doing the same thing over and over, my instinct is to build something that does it for me.
 So I did.
 I created a system that stored my best interview answers, generated tailored responses based on my experience, and tracked which stories worked with which types of interviewers.

 It worked brilliantly.
 For me.